BenRogersWPG/WebSearch/README.md

 - Use variables in setting descriptions, so that the keybindings are dynamic
 - Move cursor to the end of the search bar when using selected text
 - Poll site favicons and display them on the search engine submenu
+- Add tooltips to quickpick items (noted in VS Code v1.76)

 ## Requirements 📦